Caribbean Irma survivors fear Hurricane Maria's devastation

 Maria was shaping up to potentially be more dangerous than Hurricane Irma, which killed at least 70 people in the Caribbean and Southeastern U.S.

-Pastor Jeff Neevel, of the St. Thomas Reformed Church, said the church was working with nonprofit My Brother's Workshop and the Salvation Army to provide hundreds of meals and relief supplies to families devastated by Irma.
+The Rev. Jeff Neevel, pastor of the St. Thomas Reformed Church, said the church was working with nonprofit My Brother's Workshop and the Salvation Army to provide hundreds of meals and relief supplies to families devastated by Irma.

 “We’ve been preparing just to keep people fed and their basic needs met so that they can be as ready as possible for this storm,” he said.